pspdev/pspsdk/README.md

 ## Installation

-See [https://pspdev.github.io/](https://pspdev.github.io/installation.html) for instructions on how to easily install the pspsdk.
+See [https://pspdev.github.io/](https://pspdev.github.io/installation.html) for instructions on how to easily install PSPSDK along with other tools provided in the PSPDEV SDK.

 ## Installation from source